 This isn’t just about AI—it’s about AI converging with additional exponentials.
 Add networks and sensors to the story and it raises the scale of disruption, upping the FQ—the frictionless quotient—in our frictionless shopping adventure.

-AI makes retail cheaper, faster, and more efficient, touching everything from customer service to product delivery.
-It also redefines the shopping experience, making it frictionless and—once we allow AI to make purchases for us—ultimately invisible.
+Artificial Intelligence solutions makes retail cheaper, faster, and more efficient, touching everything from customer service to product delivery.
+It also redefines the shopping experience, making it frictionless and—once we allow AI assistant to make purchases for us—ultimately invisible.

 Prepare for a future in which shopping is dematerialized, demonetized, democratized, and delocalized—otherwise known as “the end of malls.”